The Famous WordPress 5-Minute Installation For Non-Techies

 In other words, if you plan to install WordPress into a subfolder called “blog” rename the folder containing the extracted WordPress files blog.
 If you plan to install WordPress into the main directory of your domain (called the “root” directory), then there’s no need to rename your folder.

-If you need more information about selecting your WordPress installation location, see this tutorial:
+For more information about choosing your WordPress installation location, see this tutorial:

 Step 3: Edit The “wp-config.php” file